 Bees need water and if you have a bird bath, remember that bees need stepping stones.
 Refresh the water regularly, and especially on very hot days to avoid evaporation.

 While honeybees attract a lot of attention, native wild bees are very important to our food system and environment.
-Local bees like native plant species, and we can plan gardens that provide forage for pollinators throughout the growing season.
+Local bees forage on native plant species, and we can plan gardens that provide pollen and nectar for pollinators throughout the growing season.

 Below is a chart with some suggestions for bee-friendly plants, and you can check with your local beekeepers groups and nurseries for more information about your location (source: NW Edible).